yammik/LC-loans-data-viz-api/README.md

 ## Tables :
 ##### `purpose`
 i.e. the purpose of the loan.
 There are 15 categories.
+Somewhat weirdly named for a table but I kept the name of the column from the original dataset to keep it consistent.
 ##### `grade`
 Lending Club assigns a letter grade for the application based on several parameters.
 ##### `addr_state`